trevorsandy/lpub3d/mainApp/docs/README.txt

 Enhancement: Add LPu3D build check - macOS & Windows.
 DevOps feature as first step to enabling CI-based TDD, and UI checks.
 See https://github.com/trevorsandy/lpub3d/issues/33 for additional context. #33

 Enhancement: Upgrade 3DViewer to LeoCAD 18.2 GitSha d4687e0.
+Includes new shader for improved image quality.
 As part of this upgrade, LPub3D command line capability "console mode" was also enabled.
 At the moment all LeoCAD command line capabilities are enabled (experimental) along with help and LPub3D version information.
 Type "<install path>\lpub3d -?" for complete list of available command line flags. #32

 Enhancement: Update about-dialogue support links.
 Add GitHub issues URL. #31